villano-lab/nrCascadeSim/paper/paper.md

 # Statement of Need

+`nrCascadeSim` allows users to generate nuclear recoil simulations that reflect a variety of physical detector setups.
-`nrCascadeSim` is a C/C++ package for generating a specified number of energy deposits resulting from nuetron capture-induced nuclear recoils.
-The energy levels and their lifetimes are customizable, and multiple isotopes of the same element can be present within the simulation.
+The energy levels that the recoiling nuclei may pass between and their respective lifetimes are customizable, and multiple isotopes of the same element can be present within the same simulation.
-Pre-defined energy level files exist for silicon and germanium, which are constructed from the data in [@abundances] and [@nudat2].
-Outputs include energy deposits at each step, total kinetic energy deposits, and ionization energy deposits, making them useful for a variety of applications, including nuclear recoil calibrations for dark matter direct detection or coherent neutrino detection (CE$\mathrm{\nu}$NS).
+Pre-defined energy level files exist for Silicon and Germanium, which are constructed from the data in [@abundances] and [@nudat2].
+Output values include energy deposits at each step along each individual cascade, total kinetic energy deposits, and ionization energy deposits, making them useful for a variety of applications, including nuclear recoil calibrations for dark matter direct detection or coherent neutrino detection (CE$\mathrm{\nu}$NS).